itdxer/neupy/site/2015/07/04/visualize_backpropagation_algorithms.rst

 This improvment looks impressive.
 Now we are able to see steps without zooming.
-We got almost the same value as before using just 19 steps, which is 10 times fewer than :network:`Momentum` and 40 times fewer than :network:`Gradient Descent <Backpropagation>`.
+We got almost the same value as before using just 19 steps, which is 10 times fewer than :network:`Momentum` and 40 times fewer than :network:`Gradient Descent <GradientDescent>`.

 Now we are going to figure out what are the main features of :network:`RPROP` just by looking at the plot above.
 :network:`RPROP` has a unique step for each weight.